Together-Alone-Ventures/TinyPress/MILESTONE_LOG.md

 Do not revisit:
   - TinyPress v1 canister feature set — complete, closed.
   - Stage ordering — frontend (Stage 5) precedes MKTd03 integration.

+## 2026-03-25 — SESSION LESSON: Assumption surfacing at stage transitions

+What happened:
+  - Stage 4 closed cleanly on the coding task, but project-shape assumptions (frontend, mainnet, demo posture) were not surfaced until the human raised them.
+C incorrectly inferred "no mainnet" and "no frontend needed" from "toy app," and overclaimed doc knowledge on what Stage 5 was.

+The lesson:
+  - Before any new stage begins, run an explicit assumption surfacing check
+    covering: target audience and outcome posture; deployment target (local / mainnet); whether a frontend/UI is in scope; what "done" means for this phase; which artifacts are required at close; what is intentionally deferred; what assumptions are being made by analogy rather than by explicit instruction.
+"Toy app" does not mean "canister-only forever" or "not demo-worthy."
+Absence of a written rule is not the same as the opposite rule being settled.
+  - When a phase ends, do not move straight into "what next."
+First run the assumption surfacing pass for the next phase, especially around audience, deployment posture, UI expectations, and demo intent.
+  - "Toy dApp" at TAV means: deployable on mainnet, with a lightweight frontend, suitable for third-party demos.
+This is now a standing TAV principle.
+Never override it by analogy or inference.

+Category: process

+Apply next time:
+  - At the start of every new project or phase, before any implementation prompt is drafted, ask explicitly:
+      1. Outcome posture: internal test, partner review, public demo, beta, production?
+      2. Deployment target: local only, mainnet-capable, or both?
+      3. UI/frontend: in scope for this phase or deliberately deferred?
+      4. Audience: developer, reviewer, investor, regulator, partner, end user?
+      5. "Done" semantics: code merged / deployed / tested / reviewed /
+         demoable / documented — which of these apply?
+      6. Artifact requirements: which artifacts must exist at phase close?
+      7. Demo story: is there a "money shot" this phase must support?
+      8. Workflow constraints: CLI-first, GitHub-web-editor-first, mixed?
+      9. Novelty check: what would a model wrongly assume by analogy to the previous project?
+     10. Silence audit: what is the human likely assuming but has not yet written down?
+  - Playbook formalisation of this checklist is a hard gate (Stage 6) before MKTd03 integration begins.